fugerit-org/micronaut-photobook/README.md

 Recently I followed some [Mongo DB courses](https://learn.mongodb.com/) and attended the [Spring I/O 2023](https://2023.springio.net/).
 So I decided to practice a bit.
 This project is the result.
-Currently is just a simple POC integration of Mongo DB and Quarkus
+Currently is just a simple POC integration of Mongo DB and Micronaut

 There is a live version at the link [https://springio23.fugerit.org/photobook-demo/home/index.html](https://springio23.fugerit.org/photobook-demo/home/index.html)